-First home buyers can sometimes get a shock when they add up all the costs and discover that buying a house can be so expensive.
-And we’re not just talking about the price of the property, either.
-We’re talking about all the other costs of home buying, like stamp duty, conveyancing fees, and more.
+Buying a home can be expensive and even experienced home buyers can sometimes get a shock when they add up all the costs involved.
+We’re not just talking about the price of the property.
+We’re talking about all the other costs of buying a home, including stamp duty, conveyancing fees and more.

-Generally, you’ll need to pay for these yourself – often from the money you’ve saved up for a deposit.
-If you don’t factor in these costs, your deposit may end up being smaller than you think.
+Generally, you’ll need to pay for these yourself, often from the money you’ve saved up for a deposit.
+If you don’t factor in these costs, you may end up with a smaller deposit than you thought you had.

 So what exactly are the costs?
-Here are the most common ones you may encounter.
+Here are some of the most common ones you may encounter.

 For Australian residents, stamp duty could be up to 7% of the purchase price.
 The exact amount depends on a number of factors, including the location of the property and whether you're eligible for any concessions or exemptions.

 Stamp duty could cost you hundreds of dollars – or it could cost tens of thousands.
-There are too many variables to pin a figure on it here.
-As a First Home Buyer, you may be eligible for stamp duty concessions – but rules vary depending on the state or territory.
+There are too many variables to pin a figure on it here but you can calculate an estimate using our property stamp duty calculator.
+If you're a first home buyer, you may be eligible for stamp duty concessions but rules vary depending on the state or territory.

 Conveyancing or legal fees

 When you buy a house, you may want to engage a conveyancer or solicitor to look after the preparation and completion of all the documents – like the mortgage and transfer of ownership and settlement.
 Things can get complex – and these specialists can help settlement happen smoothly.